crcn-archive/paperclipjs.com/lib/pages/index.md

 ## Interoperable

 Paperclip doesn't make any assumptions about your codebase.
-Easily integrate it into applications that use frameworks such as Backbone, Angular, or Ember.
+Easily use paperclip in Backbone, Angular, or Ember-based applications.
 For example, here's how you might implement a [fast-repeat directive](http://plnkr.co/edit/dgalyKuVqJdfKLGJNdnm?p=preview) for Angular:

 ```html
 <ul fast-repeat="data" fast-as="item">